Why Legacy Disposition Frameworks Fall Short

 How Each Quadrant Changes The Game

 • Reassess.
-This quadrant acknowledges what legacy models never did: sometimes technically strong systems fail to deliver business value.
+This quadrant acknowledges what legacy models never did: Sometimes, technically strong systems fail to deliver business value.
 Maybe the product never found its market.
 Maybe conditions shifted.
 Maybe the team built the wrong thing very well.
 “Reassess” is not a passive “tolerate” bucket; it’s an active investigation.
 It demands engagement with product leadership and a willingness to redirect or retire when value isn’t materializing.
+You might “tolerate” a subpar application if you are IT order-taker with on-premises assets on a five-year depreciation cycle and little salvage value — not so in collaborative, cloud-first, product-driven operating models!

-REAP Isn’t Just a Framework — It’s a Governance Upgrade
+REAP Isn’t Just A Framework — It’s A Governance Upgrade

 Application disposition today requires more than classifications.
 It requires continuous assessment, clear investment logic, and an IT management graph rich with signals from architecture, engineering velocity, SLA performance, and product metrics.
 REAP integrates directly into this cycle of ongoing portfolio sensing and governance.
 It is built for the era of genAI‑driven insight, where agents can harvest signals across backlogs, documentation, incidents, and code changes to keep portfolios continuously aligned with strategy.